rusinek-wojciech/hyperskill-java-track/challenging/jsondatabase/README.md

 # JSON Database

 Program uses java sockets to get a jsons from clients.
-Jsons are stored in files on server side.
+Jsons are stored in files on server field.
-Program is multithreaded and uses libraries such as google.gson API to serialize jsons and jCommander framework on client side to parse commands.
+Program is multithreaded and uses libraries such as google.gson API to serialize jsons and jCommander framework on client field to parse commands.

 Accepted client arguments:
 - -t - type of server operation - get, set, delete, exit